Q: There are so many boats to choose from! How do we pick the best boat for our group?

 A: Some things to consider:

-For snorkeling, we have many great anchorages to choose from.
+For snorkeling, we have a variety of amazing anchorages to choose from.
 We let the wind, water, and crowd conditions determine which is best for the day.
 A few of our favorite stops are: Congo/Lovango Cut, Christmas Cove, Little St. James Island, and Mingo Cay.

-We stay away from anchorages that are frequented by cruise ship excursions and the most popular tourist beaches.
-We prefer to visit anchorages that require a private boat to reach.
+We stay away from anchorages that are frequented by cruise ship excursions and the most popular tourist beaches, as we prefer to visit anchorages that require a private boat to reach.